Frequently Asked Questions - Digital Permits

 - A letter from a hire or lease company confirming that the resident has permission to drive the vehicle

-How many visitor permits is a household entitled to?
+How many digital visitor permits is a household entitled to?

 It is not a requirement to have a parking permit to be eligible for visitor permits.
 Eligible households within Zones 1-11 & H1 can have the following number of visitor permits per year: